The man YESHOUA

 ?
 A Jesus before Jesus

 The Christian tradition wants the man Jesus pre-exists in heaven before his birth in the first century AD.
 As we have mentioned in previous chapters, many churches believe that the Messiah was an archangel, God, God the son, a creature of the heaven who lived close to the Eternal.
 I can only advise you again to read the work of Claude Tresmontant that I was delighted to discover at a time when the majority of believers were opposed to my reading of the Bible concerning this subject.
-This man wrote a translation of the four Gospels from Greek into Hebrew, but most importantly, he understood that the messiah has no pre-existence, he is a man.
+This man wrote a translation of the four Gospels by demonstrating that the Greek text is inspired by Hebrew, but most importantly, he understood that the messiah has no pre-existence, he is a man.
 I invite you to provide yourself with a Bible for I did not copy the verses to save space.
 I wish you good reflexions.

 Verses from the Old covenant :